Find Cheap Renters Insurance Quotes in Your Area

 ALE operates under the same principles as personal property protection: You will only be eligible for coverage if the costs come as a result of a covered peril.

 Although ALE may not apply to an evacuation, we recommend that renters who need money for an evacuation attempt to make a claim for the coverage in the event of a hurricane.
-Insurers may accept your claim, depending on the language included in your policy.
-If insurers reject your claim, you may also be able to apply for federal disaster assistance from the Federal Emergency Management Agency (FEMA).
-FEMA can provide grants or loans to renters who cannot pay for disaster-related expenses—such as moving and storage expenses—by other means.
+Your insurer may accept your claim, depending on the language included in your policy.

 Although renters insurance won't protect your property from a hurricane-induced flood, you can protect it with contents-only flood insurance.
 However, these policies will only cover personal property damage and not ALE.

 Most homeowners and renters get flood insurance from the National Flood Insurance Program (NFIP), which writes policies servicing the vast majority of the flood insurance market.
 Prospective buyers can get up to $100,000 in contents-only coverage with an NFIP policy.
-And those renters who live in lower-risk flood zones can get $8,000 in contents coverage for as little as $20 per year with a Preferred Risk Policy.
+And those renters who live in a building or home with a low flood risk can get $8,000 in contents coverage for as little as $20 per year with a Preferred Risk Policy.

 Unfortunately, renters probably won't be able to take advantage of the increasing availability of private flood insurance, as companies in this small but growing private flood insurance market generally don't offer contents-only coverage.